-- · Classroom visits. - · Discussing with pupils what they are doing and why they are doing it. - Reviewing specific learning and teaching approaches. - Termly tracking, target setting and planning sessions with teachers. - Tracking of pupil achievement and attainment.
+- Classroom visits. - Discussing with pupils what they are doing and why they are doing it. - Reviewing specific learning and teaching approaches. - Termly tracking, target setting and planning sessions with teachers. - Tracking of pupil achievement and attainment.

 We want to share with you on how your child's learning is progressing.
-We do this through parent consultations (October and March each year), individual learner reports (annually) sharing of termly snapshot assessments and sharing of Additional Support Plan progress (if your child has one in place).
+We do this through parent consultations, individual learner reports, open afternoons and sharing of Additional Support Plan progress (if your child has one in place).

-9. Reporting
+9) Reporting